 As a parent, you’ve probably spent a lot of time gazing into your baby’s eyes, but what do you do when you’re admiring those baby blues and you notice something stuck in their eye?

-We all know how uncomfortable and irritating it can be to have something like an eyelash or stray hair stuck in our eye, so when it happens to our baby of course we want to solve that pesky problem ASAP!
+The last thing anybody wants is a crying baby in pain or discomfort.
 If you notice a stray eyelash, hair or other irritants in your baby’s eye, there are safe and effective ways to remove it without causing damage or distress.

 - Wash your hands before touching the eye to prevent further irritation or infection